How Debt Relief Programs Work

 Qualifications

-To qualify for debt relief programs, individuals typically need to have unsecured debts like credit card bills or medical bills.
-They must demonstrate financial hardship, such as job loss or reduced income.
+To qualify for debt relief programs, individuals typically need to have unsecured debts, such as credit cards or medical bills.
+They must also demonstrate financial hardship, such as job loss or reduced income.

 Debt relief companies often require a minimum debt amount from creditors, usually around $7,500.
 They may consider factors like the debtor’s income and ability to make monthly payments.